The Heart Course 2022

-Cardiovascular and Neurovascular Care for the Front Line Provider
+Cardiovascular and Neurovascular Care for the Front Line Clinician

 Cardiovascular emergencies must be recognized immediately and treated appropriately to prevent life-threatening consequence.
 Sometimes only seconds matter to save a life.
 The skills, tools, and resources to respond to these emergencies are rapidly evolving.
 The Heart Course provides an opportunity for frontline providers of emergency cardiology to learn, discuss, and apply emerging data, new guidelines, and optimal treatment strategies for the management of cardiac and vascular emergencies.